DoctorKhan/The-Social-Game-Book/src/10_part/04_rites_of_passage.md

 **Meaning Crisis**: Without connection to lineage and tradition, people must create meaning entirely from scratch, leading to existential anxiety and nihilism.

-**Institutional Dependency**: Each stage of community dismantling created greater dependence on external institutions—Church, corporation, state, digital platforms—rather than genuine human community.
+**Institutional Dependency**: Each stage of community dismantling created greater dependence on external institutions—Church, corporation, state, digital platforms—rather than genuine human community, making people more susceptible to top-down control and manufactured divisions.

 **Tribal Fragmentation**: Without shared initiation experiences rooted in family and community, society fragments into competing ideological groups with no common understanding of what constitutes genuine maturity.